WEDNESDAY

 "They're off," Eddie says to himself as he clicks his watch.
 Both Gabe's horse and Miss Stephanie shoot off the gate to settle one-two before the first turn.
 Slim's charge tucks in third.
 Eddie looks down at his watch.
 It reads :14 and 1/5th for the first eighth.
 He smiles a bit and twists his head slightly.

-the 3/4's in 1:35.
+They remain a tight 1-2-3 past the half in 1:04 and approach the 3/4's in 1:35.
 As they round the last turn they fan out but Slim's horse begins to falter as they come down the stretch.
-Miss Stephanie and Gabe's animal go head to head down to the wire.
+Miss Stephanie and Gabe's animal go head-to-head down to the wire.
 Eddie clicks his watch as she is victorious by half a length.

 "A mile in 2:03.4," he hollers excitedly, "that's the fastest EVER here!"